SepehrFakoori/instagram_flutter_application/README.md

 # instagram_flutter_application

-Instagram like application using simple UI.
+Instagram application using simple UI.
 This comprehensive guide will provide you with everything you need to know to get started with the project.

 <br />
 <div>